cs18b030/PRML-Data-Contest/README.md

 ## Data Contest | Employee Resign Prediction:
-- Extracted meaningful features from employee ratings, remarks and support/oppose for remarks for the company like:
+- Extracted meaningful features from employee ratings, remarks and support/oppose for remarks for multiple companies like:
   - duration of work
   - avg ratings for different duration of time
   - percentage of people leaving a particular company(for each company).